Developmental Education

 DROP POLICY

-Students may not initiate a drop from developmental education courses or their corequisite pairing.
-Students who unsuccessfully attempt the same developmental education intervention for the third time will be allowed to enroll only in developmental education courses until TSI requirements are met.
+Students may not initiate a drop from either course in the corequisite pairing without instructor approval.
+Students who unsuccessfully attempt the same developmental education intervention for the third time will be limited to enrollment in only developmental education courses until TSI requirements are met.

 • If a student is enrolled in one or more developmental education course and voluntarily withdraws from all courses at the university, it will not count as an unsuccessful attempt.